AyoTheDev/TextWordCounter/README.md

 # Text Word Counter
-An application that counts the number of words from a given URL pointing to a .txt file and also tells you if this word count is prime or not
+The application outputs individual words that appears in a book, and how many times that word appears in the text file.

+it also outputs whether the number of times each word appears is a prime number